Yeah, Betta fish.

-Why Beta Fish make good pets for kids.
+Why Betta Fish make good pets for kids.

 Earlier this year I picked up a couple goldfish at Walmart and they didn’t last very long.
 We might have gotten a few days- maybe three days for the first fish; then, the other passed on to better seas not long thereafter.

-Next attempt, the Beta.
-Some Beta fish are beautiful!
+Next attempt, the Betta.
+Some Betta fish are beautiful!
 I found a couple at a real pet store and got one for each of our boys.
-Of course Beta’s have to be separated or they’ll fight, so I’m told.
+Of course Betta’s have to be separated or they’ll fight, so I’m told.
 I have seen the bully-like-stare that seems to happen when they meet fish to fish (their tanks are side by side).

-So, why do I think Beta Fish make good pets ?
+So, why do I think Betta Fish make good pets ?
 Well, I can tell you it isn’t because they automatically guarantee to teach “responsibility”.
 That’s the parent’s responsibility.
-There are books on how to care for Beta Fish available, too.
+There are books on how to care for Betta Fish available, too.

-- Beta fish are more interesting to look at.
+- Betta fish are more interesting to look at.
 Some are kinda pretty-at least compared to goldfish.

-- Betas somehow manage to keep their tanks pretty clean, longer than the goldfish did.
+- Bettas somehow manage to keep their tanks pretty clean, longer than the goldfish did.
 Way longer!
 This translates into less tank cleaning for mom.

-- Our Beta Fish have personality.
+- Our Betta fish have personality.
 I don’t know if they all do or if we just got *ahem, lucky?
 They seem to look at us when its time to feed them.
 Its our cue to question: who fed the fish last and when?
 Kinda weird maybe, but its entertaining.
 Makes them a bit more part of the family I think.